 Maths?
 Outside?
 How?

-Math is actually really simple to bring outside.
-Nature is messy and abundant in loose parts and manipulatives which is brilliant for counting, grouping, weighing, measuring, creating geometric shapes, and more.
+Math is simple to bring outside.
+Nature is messy and abundant in loose parts and manipulatives, which are brilliant for counting, grouping, weighing, measuring, creating geometric shapes, and more.

 Some ideas to get you problem-solving outdoors:

-- Help children to use sticks as a tool of measurement and measure how tall they are and their friends are in comparison.
+- Help children use sticks as a measuring tool and compare how tall they and their friends are.

-- Design a flower bed/garden with children and encourage the use of shapes and pattern recognition.
+- Design a flower bed/garden with children and encourage using shapes and pattern recognition.

 - Plant seeds and encourage children to count them out by twos.